wx-chevalier/Awesome-Lists-and-CheatSheets/Infrastructure/DistributedSystem-List.md

 ## Collection

-- [The Twelve-Factor App](http://12factor.net/zh_cn/): To raise awareness of some systemic problems we’ve seen in modern application development, to provide a shared vocabulary for discussing those problems, and to offer a set of broad conceptual solutions to those problems with accompanying terminology.
+- [The Twelve-Factor App #Collection#](http://12factor.net/zh_cn/): To raise awareness of some systemic problems we’ve seen in modern application development, to provide a shared vocabulary for discussing those problems, and to offer a set of broad conceptual solutions to those problems with accompanying terminology.

-- [awesome-shell](https://github.com/alebcay/awesome-shell): A curated list of awesome command-line frameworks, toolkits, guides and gizmos.
+- [awesome-shell #Collection#](https://github.com/alebcay/awesome-shell): A curated list of awesome command-line frameworks, toolkits, guides and gizmos.
 Inspired by awesome-php.

-- [free-for-dev](https://github.com/ripienaar/free-for-dev): A list of SaaS, PaaS and IaaS offerings that have free tiers of interest to devops and infradev.

 - [Cloud Native Landscape #Collection#](https://github.com/cncf/landscape): Static Cloud Native Landscapes and Interactive Landscape that filters and sorts hundreds of cloud native projects and products, and shows details including GitHub stars, funding or market cap, first and last commits, contributor counts, headquarters location, and recent tweets.